Spec Ops: Ranger Elite

 Spec Ops: Ranger Elite is a tactical third-person shooter video game developed by Runecraft Ltd. for the original PlayStation and published by Take-Two Interactive.
-The title was released in North America on April 26, 2001 and later in PAL version by Talonsoft.
+It was released in North America on April 26, 2001, with a PAL version released by Talonsoft.

-It was re-released for PlayStation 3 and PlayStation Portable as a PSone Classic on July 16, 2009 and later for PS Vita in 2012.
+The game was re-released for PlayStation 3 and PlayStation Portable as a PSone Classic on July 16, 2009 and later for PS Vita in 2012.

 Gameplay

 The player commands a two-man fireteam of United States Army Rangers across a series of military operations.
 Squad members are chosen from a roster of specialists, including riflemen, snipers, machine gunners, and grenadiers.
 Each mission requires completing objectives such as infiltration, reconnaissance, or direct assaults on enemy positions.

 The game uses a third-person perspective and allows switching control between the two operatives.
 The second squad member is handled by artificial intelligence in single-player mode, though local split-screen cooperative play is supported.
 Emphasis is placed on tactical movement and weapon selection rather than high-speed action.
 Although it was criticized for graphics being outdated.